nicoleurs/Exploratory_Data_Analysis/README.md

 # Exploratory data Analysis

-In this repository you can find two project I worked on as part of my Data science and engineering certification at Jedha Bootcamp
+In this repository you can find two projects I worked on as part of my Data science and engineering certification at Jedha Bootcamp

 ## Speed dating project